Jacobbishopxy/jacobbishopxy.github.io/content/posts/2022-11-01-lambda-comparison.md

 }
 ```

-Here is the full code on my [Github page](https://github.com/Jacobbishopxy/jotting/tree/master/lambda-comparison).
-Leave me a comment if you have any suggestion.
+Check my [Github page](https://github.com/Jacobbishopxy/jotting/tree/master/lambda-comparison) to see the code, and leave me a comment if you have any suggestion.